social-scraping-policy

 picfield (e.g.,i0.hdslb.com/...).
 Stable, leave remote. - Xiaohongshu → 🚨 download to local.
 XHS CDN URLs are signed with a timestamp embedded in the path (

 /2026MMDDHHMM/...) and expire — leaving a?placeholder where the cover used to be.
-Theadd-social-post.mjsscript downloads theog:imageimmediately topublic/posts-thumbs/xiaohongshu/<note-id>.jpg(HTTP fetch withReferer: https://www.xiaohongshu.com/header — required, otherwise the CDN 403s) and rewritesthumbnailto/posts-thumbs/xiaohongshu/<note-id>.jpgso the page references the local copy.
-Total cost is ~135 KB per card. - X → no thumbnail;
+Theadd-post.mjsscript downloads theog:imageimmediately topublic/posts-thumbs/xiaohongshu/<note-id>.jpg(HTTP fetch withReferer: https://www.xiaohongshu.com/header — required, otherwise the CDN 403s) and rewritesthumbnailto/posts-thumbs/xiaohongshu/<note-id>.jpgso the page references the local copy.
+Total cost is ~135 KB per card.
+When the script's server-side path is blocked (see § 3.3 reality update) and you fall back to the DOM-extracted cover, the image is usually awebpdespite the.jpgfilename — convert withsips -s format jpeg <id>.jpg --out /tmp/<id>.jpg && mv /tmp/<id>.jpg <id>.jpgto keep the bucket JPEG-only and avoid extension/MIME mismatch. - X → no thumbnail;

 <Tweet>handles all media inline.